vstojkovic/bugle/README.md

 implemented".
 The truth is that I've never even played Conan Exiles in co-op mode, ever, and I don't really have anyone to try it with.
 I intend to implement this, but first I'll need some help from a volunteer.
-* **Server list prefetching.** Right now, BUGLE only fetches the server list when you open its server browser.
-I can make it fetch the server list as soon as you open it, so the delay between opening the server browser and seeing your favorite servers would be shorter.
-Not only that, but it would also allow BUGLE to detect whether it should enable BattlEye when you click on "Continue" if you're using BattlEye "only when required".
 * **Support for other platforms.** Right now, I'm building BUGLE only for Windows, and it works only with Steam.
 Ideally, I would like it to support Conan Exiles when installed from a different game store, and I would also like to offer support for Linux.
 However, I'll need help from volunteers to